Important things for employers to know about the menopause and how it affects women in the workplace.

 What employers should know about the menopause

-- The menopause a natural time of ageing and is the time in every woman’s life when her periods stop and her ovaries lose their reproductive function.
+- The menopause is a natural time of ageing and is the time in every woman’s life when her periods stop and her ovaries lose their reproductive function.
 Usually, this occurs between the ages of 45 and 55.
 In the UK the average age is 51 (NHS).
 But around one in 100 women experience the menopause before 40 years of age.
 In a few exceptional cases women may become menopausal in their 30s, or even younger.

 - Peri-menopause can occur for women from their mid-30s (or earlier) and is the period leading up to menopause.
 It is the beginning of a loss of oestrogen and progesterone.
 Women experience peri-menopause for several years.
 Once menstruation has ceased for 12 continuous months a women is deemed to have hit menopause – and is then considered to be post-menopausal – and the next stage begins with a slightly different label.
 This is the part when the majority of the oestrogen has almost certainly ‘left the building’ and there are physical effects due to the continuation of the effects of the loss of those hormones.